-7.12.1.
+- 7.12.1.
 The Director may conduct discussions to obtain best and final offers from bidders to assure full understanding of solicitation requirements.
-If the Director determines that a best and final offer is necessary from one vendor, all vendors shall be afforded the opportunity to provide best and final offers.
+If the Director determines that a best and final offer is necessary from one vendor, all vendors shall be afforded the opportunity to provide best and final offers. - 7.12.2.

-7.12.2.
 All best and final offers shall be treated like a formal bid, except that advertising is not required.
-All bidders shall provide their best and final offers to the Purchasing Division prior to the date and time specified by the Director.
+All bidders shall provide their best and final offers to the Purchasing

+Division prior to the date and time specified by the Director.

 7.12.3.
-Construction contracts are exempt from this section pursuant to 5A-3-11(b)(1)(2).
+Government construction contracts and supplies and material are exempt from this section pursuant to 5A-3-11(b)(1) and (2).